-- 1. We present CaCTUS, a privacy-preserving smart Camera system Controlled Totally by Users, that returns controls of the system to users without compromising features found in commercial smart camera systems. - 2.
-We perform a functional user evaluation of our system and find that CaCTUs is natural and easy to use, all while meeting our privacy goals. - 3.
-We perform a performance evaluation of CaCTUs on a Raspberry Pi and find that we can serve a live video stream at a resolution of 480 p, at a frame rate of 10 fps, and with a latency of 2 s.
+- We present CaCTUS, a privacy-preserving smart Camera system Controlled Totally by Users, that returns controls of the system to users without compromising features found in commercial smart camera systems. - (2) We perform a performance and functional user evaluations of our system and find that CaCTUs can serve a live video stream at a resolution of 480 p, at a frame rate of 10 fps, with a latency of 2 s and that it is natural and easy to use, all while meeting our privacy goals. - (3) We demonstrate how the protocols used in CaCTUs can be adapted to a broader class of devices. - We release CaCTUs as an open-source artifact for the development of future privacy-preserving IoT devices.